status-im/nimbus-eth2/docs/the_nimbus_book/src/execution-client.md

     If you're looking for information about setting up an execution client for validator duties or any other production usage, see the [execution clients guide](./eth1.md).

 The Nimbus execution client is a light-weight implementation of the Ethereum execution protocol.
-Paired with a [beacon node](./quick-start.md) or [light client](./el-light-client.md), it provides access to Ethereum blockchain for dapps and users alike via the standard [Web3 API](https://ethereum.github.io/execution-apis/api-documentation/).
+Paired with a [beacon node](./quick-start.md) or [consensus light client](./consensus-light-client.md), it provides access to Ethereum blockchain for dapps and users alike via the standard [Web3 API](https://ethereum.github.io/execution-apis/api-documentation/).

 ## Building from source